Stuycs-K/project03-final-10-liua-vuongm-yanj/PROPOSAL.md

 # Technical Details:
 ### topics covered in class
 - Communication between server and its clients using sockets / pipes
-- fork/exec processes to handle multiple clients
+- use select to handle multiple clients
 - allocating memory to store information regarding previous guesses
 - use signals to tell clients the game is over
 - use files to create a transcript of the game for each client / leaderboard file for the server